RalfWerner/integrated-process/api29/README.md

 - with `bash $a/t` set alias _ll,pp,dd,c_ and links to_**d,u** and **.bashrc** ($a/t) or creates _makefile_ and install the packages.

-Shots and Questions in [issue2](https://github.com/RalfWerner/integrated-process/issues/2)
+Shots and Questions in [issue2](https://github.com/RalfWerner/integrated-process/issues/2) Github has a limit that my-t77.apk (63Mb) can not be saved - is also [here](https://www.dropbox.com/sh/e34d0nnwingz2c6/AACVbPuTkvXxFgf-LtYy0Ml9a?dl=0) and created with _apksigner_.